osmium-org/osmium/README.md

     date for static files far in the future.
 Static files all have URIs that match `^/static(-[1-9][0-9]*)?/`.

+  - To minimize bandwidth usage, be sure to enable gzip compression (especially on all the files (except images) under static/).

   - For pretty error pages, you can use `/src/fatal.php?code=<HTTP_CODE>&message=<TEXT>`.